mswimmer/2021.elbsides.de/cfp.md

 ## Instructions ##

 * You will need an account with [Easychair](https://easychair.org).
 Either create one or use an existing account if you have used EasyChair before
+* Then, go to the [Easychair BSideMEsh21 page](https://easychair.org/conferences/?conf=bsidesmesh21)
 * Add yourself and any additional authors
 * Add a title and the abstract **in English**.
 Please make the abstract convincing!
 * Add at least 3 keywords that classify your submission
 * If you already have a completed presentation or paper, you may add it as well.
 This is neither mandatory nor a replacement for a good abstract.
 It doesn't have to be the final presentation or paper.
 * We will give you the opportunity to publish your final presentation or paper after the conference.

+## Important dates ##

+* 1 March 2021: Call for Presentations opens
+* 31 March 2021: Call for Presentations closes
+* 19 April 2021: Inform of Acceptance/Rejection
+* 1 June 2021: Recorded presentations due

-# Program Committee #
+# Elbsides Program Committee #

+* David Hamann
+* Fabian Huber
 * Ingo Bente
-* Florian Junge
+* Dr. Morton Swimmer, Trend Micro, Inc. (chair)
 * Stefan Kelm, DFN-CERT Services GmbH
-* Christoph Kemetmueller
-* Hendrik Spiegel
-* Dr. Morton Swimmer, Trend Micro, Inc. (chair)